m-spangenberg/exercises_databases/README.md

 ## Tree Indexes

 Within the architecture of Database Management Systems, a major concern is being able to store and retrieve data in the most efficient way possible.
+There are essentially two branches or types of indexing, one organized as **search trees**, and the other as **hash indexes**.

 ### Quickly Finding Data